krishnakanthnakka/RobustFineGrained/README.md

 ## Requirements
 We provide a docker image shared in this [google drive location](https://drive.google.com/file/d/1ormSCfk0zXMuYz9MwJxddH9Dukiziyc-/view?usp=sharing).
 Please build this image to get exact training environment.
 For the hard-ware infrastructure, we use NVIDIA Tesla V100 32GB as the GPU resource.

-In order to load the docker image, please use the command as below;
+In order to load the docker image, please use the command as below; and push it to registry

 ```bash
 docker load  -i ./path_to_docker/accv.tar